 Getting Started explains the concepts behind the system and the terminology used and gives you a quick guide to getting your system working for you.
-The Tutorial provides a step-by-step guide to editing.
-It is recommended that you have a go at this first to save you time later.
+The SADiE6 Overview section is your tutorial.

 Recording, Using the Playlist, Arranging an EDL, Editing, Mixing, and File Management provide details about common tasks.